joshayoung/testing-principles-with-xamarin/unit-testing.md

 ```

 #### Scenario: Dependency's Method Called
-* GIVEN: I have a method that calls a method on a separate object.
+* GIVEN: I have a method that calls another method on a separate object.
 * WHEN: I write my test for this method.
-* THEN: I assert that the method was called on the object.
+* THEN: I assert that the method was called on that object.
 ```csharp
   public void PowerBoost()
   {